-Enrichment Sessions at the IIS There are further elements of STEP, designed and delivered by the IIS, which are not part of the accredited modules for the MA and PGDip.
+Enrichment Sessions at the IIS

+There are further elements of STEP, designed and delivered by the IIS, which are not part of the accredited modules for the MA and PGDip.
 Nevertheless, these enrichments are an important and mandatory element of the programme in terms of preparing participants to return to their home countries and take up their posts as STEP teachers.

-Integration with the Secondary Curriculum The Integration with the Curriculum stream of STEP aims to provide students with the tools to be able to draw connections between the MA modules and the IIS' Secondary Curriculum.
-In each term, students will participate in a series of facilitated sessions to explore the linkages between each MA module taught during the term and the relevant IIS' Secondary Curriculum modules.
-Teaching and Learning Occasional Teaching and Learning sessions delivered at the IIS complement and further enhance Teaching and Learning provision, gained through PGDip at the UCL Institute of Education, in order to engage in the exercise of secondary classroom delivery in RECs.
+Teaching and Learning

+Occasional Teaching and Learning sessions delivered at the IIS complement and further enhance Teaching and Learning provision, gained through PGDip at the UCL Institute of Education, in order to engage in the exercise of secondary classroom delivery in RECs.